-Within the privacy regulations, a distinction is made between ordinary, bijzondere en strafrechtelijke gegevens.
+Within the privacy regulations, a distinction is made between ordinary, special en criminal data.
 Special personal data includes privacy-sensitive personal data, such as data about someone's health, religion or political views.
 Criminal data includes “personal data related to criminal convictions and offenses or related security measures”.
 SmartOcto only uses public sources.
 Personal data from the "special data" and "criminal data" groups will only be collected if someone has proactively shared something about it online.

-SmartOcto collects data to visualize the effectiveness of multi-channel stories to the publicist.
+SmartOcto collects data to visualise the effectiveness of multi-channel stories to the publicist.

-Users can use the storypages to understand the performance of published stories.
+Users can use the story pages to understand the performance of published stories.
 The stream allows them to receive and view and flag tips and notifications (better known as Inking).
-SmartOcto customers sometimes use the Bigscreen function for statistical applications in the bigscreen.
-SmartOcto's Impact Radar uses visualization to help companies gain insight into the effort and impact delivered.
+SmartOcto customers sometimes use the Big screen function for statistical applications in the Big screen.
+SmartOcto's Impact Radar uses visualisation to help companies gain insight into the effort and impact delivered.
 By effort we mean production and impact stands for consumption.